majianjia/aerospikes-fan/README.md

 ### Compressor
 Compressor is the key for creating high pressure zone.
 The compressor is consist of a ring of static blades.

-While the fan accelerate the air to high velocity, the fan has convert its kenetic the energy to the air.
+The fans converts its kenetic the energy to the surrending air by accelerating the air velocity.
-The stator is the converter to convert the high speed airflow to pressure.
+Then, the stator stops the air flow and converting the kenetic energy back to protential energy, increased pressure.

 While high speed air flow into the compressor, it goes through a expension channel, with the direction change dramaticlly.
 The velocity will drop while the pressure increased dramaticlly.